vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...14]volume-slider/_Docs.md

 ---
-description: This element is used to create a range input for controlling the volume of media.
+description: This component is used to create a range input for controlling the volume of media.
 ---

 ## Usage